- About the Program

-Thank you for your interest in the Master of Arts in Global Affairs (MAGA) Program.
+Thank you for your interest in the Master of Arts in Global Affairs (MAGA), a market-rate program.
 Unlike traditional professional graduate programs in international affairs, the MAGA Program offers pragmatic skills combined with the theoretical rigor to tackle some of the world’s perplexing concerns brought upon by globalization.
-The program currently features two tracks:
+The program currently features four tracks:

 Our renowned faculty have world-wide experience in organizations, agencies, and companies that include the World Bank, NATO, United States Department of Justice, United States Department of Defense, Council of the Americas, Komatsu, Citi, and Ackerman Group to name a few.
 The program’s size not only places students in the appropriate learning environment to interact closely with such faculty but offers the personal attention and assistance required when searching for career prospects.

 We invite you to explore our website and learn about our innovative program and curriculum.
 Please don’t hesitate to contact us should you have any questions.

 A new cohort will start every Fall semester (August) each academic year.

 Classes will be held at FIU Modesto A. Maidique Campus on a weekday evening (depending on the cohort) as well as Saturday mornings and afternoons.
 The International Crime and Justice track will be fully online and not subject to such schedule.

 - Is a skills-based program that will equip you to compete for and excel in employment opportunities in the global market.

 - It is designed to provide you with the ability to understand and negotiate successfully across societies and borders.

 - The program will start every Fall semester (no Spring or Summer admittance).

 - Classes will be offered twice a week weekday evening and Saturdays.